-The MPO Technical Committee, Policy Committee, and working groups include a variety of local organizations.
-These organizations represent neighborhood residents, low-income individuals, individuals with a disability, minority groups, and advocacy groups.
-Appendix E includes a list of the Policy Committee members and organizations represented on the Technical Committee.
 The general public also has an opportunity to participate and provide input at the monthly MPO Policy Committee meetings.
 The Policy Committee meetings can also be viewed live online on the City of Evansville website.
 Minutes of the Technical and Policy Committees are available in audio and text format on the MPO website.
 The public has the opportunity to comment on any transportation related items every month under the public comments section of the Policy Committee agenda.